 Conventional Fire Alarms are entry-level fire alarms and tend to be the cheapest system available.

 Addressable and Wireless Fire Alarms are more suited to larger businesses.

-Which Security Gates and Barriers are used for Small Businesses?
+Which Security Barriers are used for Small Businesses?

-Automated security gates and barriers are the first line of defence.
-There are many different types of Security Gates and Barriers, some gates and barriers can tie in with access control, making them automated security gates which, in turn, automates entrance - but also gets them to verify their identity.
+Automated security barriers are the first line of defence.
+There are many different types of Security Barriers, some barriers can tie in with access control, making them automated security barriers which, in turn, automates entrance - but also gets them to verify their identity.

 Types of Security Gates and Barriers for Small Businesses

-There are multiple different types of gates and barriers that we supply but we find that small businesses tend to instal Sliding Gates and Drop Arm Barriers.
+There are multiple different types of security barriers that we supply but we find that small businesses tend to instal Drop Arm Barriers.
 If you have a larger site but are still a small business, we can still help but get in touch for more specialist advice.

 Drop Arm Barrier

 A Drop arm barrier is typically found at entrances to car parks.
 The barrier arm is down until access is granted and then it is automatically raised.
 It can be integrated with access control like the Access Pass/Fob or an intercom.

 Free Security Audit